hdubey/Demo-Kaldi-Word-Verification/README.md

 ### Regarding model training

- * The training of acoustic model used by this project involving Aurora-4 corpus and WSJ0 corpus, which is quite expensive if you just want to try it out.
+ * The training of acoustic model used by this project involving Aurora-4 corpus and WSJ0 corpus, which are quite expensive if you just want to try it out.
 In this repository, there is already a trained model under model/, so you don't have to actually run the training script if you don't own the corpora.

 Caveats and Known Bugs
 -----